Gabinson200/blog/content/programming/products/Products.md

 If we go forward in time to around 3rd-2nd century BCE China when negative numbers were first used we can find the:
 - Rules for signs: $-a \times b = -(a \times b)$ and $-a \times -b = a \times b$

-The above is the definition and properties of THE (geometric) product in 1D (for scalars).
+(The above is the definition and properties of THE (geometric) product in 1D (for scalars).)

 I explicitly write out these properties of multiplication not because I assume you are around the age of 10 but because by modifying or adding / subtracting from them we can create new types of products.

+**Motivation:** The next question you might have is: can we multiply together two vectors the same way as we do with simple numbers?
+Furthermore, what might the geometric interpretation of this operation be?

-Finally, since we will be working with vectors lets define $v_1, v_2, ... v_k$ k vectors in $R^n$ where each vector has an n-dimensional orthonormal basis ${e_1, e_2, ... e_n}$
+Since we will be working with vectors lets define $v_1, v_2, ... v_k$ k vectors in $R^n$ where each vector has an n-dimensional orthonormal basis ${e_1, e_2, ... e_n}$

 > From now on assume all our basis are orthonormal ie perpendicular to each other and unit length.